Karl Larson, PhD, MCHES®

 Encouraged as a youth to be as active as possible, a career in health education and health promotion seemed inevitable for Karl Larson.
-As an associate professor, chair and director of public health at Gustavus Adolphus College in St. Peter Minnesota, he has the opportunity to teach his students about the health education profession and help them think about why people behave and make health choices the way that they do.
+As an associate professor, chair, and director of public health at Gustavus Adolphus College in St. Peter Minnesota, he has the opportunity to teach his students about the health education profession and help them think about why people behave and make healthy choices the way that they do.

 “I have always been fascinated by human behavior.
 I enjoy the ‘puzzle’ presented when trying to help people make positive decisions about their wellbeing.”

 Before teaching future professionals, Karl was learning about health education himself.

 He completed a bachelor’s degree in therapeutic recreation from Minnesota State University-Mankato, followed by a master’s and a doctorate in community health education from Southern Illinois University at Carbondale.